 Jessica is an artistic entrepreneur with a strong practice in image-based theatre and participative art.
 She has conceived and realised a myriad of artistic ventures, which respond to people and places and involve many hundreds of participants.
 Her strength is in marrying the strategic and the artistic and her ability to bring artists, non-artists and partners together.

 Her works are rich and poetic.
-They are realised with high production values and draw on multiple artforms including physical performance, design, puppetry, projection and music.
+They are realised with high production values and draw on multiple artforms including visual arts, physical performance, design, puppetry, projection and music.
 Jessica has built a profile in recent years creating theatre and small interactive works for children, undertaking significant touring of Australia and the USA.
 She has also consistently created large-scale open-air theatre, which is where her practice began.

 In the past 3 years Jessica’s works has been commissioned and/or presented by the Arts Centre, the Sydney Opera House, Artplay, the Footscray Arts Centre, QPAT and the Sydney Children’s Festival as well as 25 Australian venues and numerous international presenters including The New Victory Theater in New York.
 She sits on panels and works regularly as a mentor and as a teacher practitioner in university contexts including Monash, Deakin and University of Melbourne.